 Their tusks, which grow throughout their lives, feature a left-handed helical spiral.
 They can reach lengths of up to ten feet.
 But are usually closer to five or six feet in length.
 Rarely, female narwhals grow a tusk (around 15%).
 Even less common than a tusked female narwhal is a male narwhal with two tusks.
 Take a look at the picture below as an example of a doubled-tusked narwhal collected in 1684.
 Amazingly, this narwhal was also female.

 These whales are found primarily in the Arctic Ocean off Canada, Greenland, and Russia.
+The Baffin Bay-Davis Strait region is home to most of the world’s narwhals, who spend their winters there for up to five months under the sea ice.
 Yearly, they migrate from bays along the shore out into the deeper ocean waters during summer.
 During winter, they can be found diving to depths of up to 4,920 feet.
 Their seasonal migration includes narwhals returning to well-loved areas, usually in shallow waters, where they spend the summer.

 Narwhals tend to congregate in groups of five to ten, sometimes more.
 These groups are sometimes composed of only females and young and are described as nurseries.
 In some cases, during the summer months, groups combine, creating aggregations of between 500 and 1,000 narwhals.